- Our Capabilities

-As a consequence, we are analysing our current share class offering across all GAM Funds.
-This is to ensure that all MiFID firms which are affected by the regulations in the EU will be able to access a share class which allows them continuous compliance with applicable MiFID II laws and for the respective MiFID service they are providing.
+This sought to ensure that all MiFID firms which are impacted by these regulations are able to access a share class which allows them continuous compliance with applicable MiFID II laws and for the respective MiFID service they are providing.

 GAM has decided to absorb all research costs from January 2018.